The Extraordinary Power of Slowing Down: Meditation and Relaxation in Our Fast-Paced World

 Harvard Medical School research indicates that frequent meditation actually changes the structure of the brain by adding gray matter to areas related to learning and memory and subtracting it from the amygdala, the fear center of the brain.
 These neural plastic changes occur very quickly those who complete mindfulness programs exhibit quantifiable changes in their brains within eight weeks.

 The Stress-Health Connection: When we’re chronically stressed, our bodies produce inflammatory markers that contribute to various health problems, including cardiovascular disease, diabetes, and weakened immunity.
-Meditation and relaxation practices activate the body’s relaxation response, which:
+Mindfulness practices activate the body’s relaxation response, which:

 • Lowers heart rate and blood pressure